LunaAsefaw/sawps/docs/src/user/manual/explore/reports.md

 * **Property Report:** Report on property basis.
 * **Species Report:** Report on species basis.
 * **Province Report:** Report on province basis.
-Only member of `National data consumer` group can see this report.
+This report is visible only to members of the `National data consumer` group.
 * **Sampling Report:** Filter data by property.
 Member of `National data consumer` or `Regional data consumer` **CAN NOT** see this report.